 In September 2016, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia Investment III LLC ("Fantasia"), an unrelated entity and a U.S.-based affiliate of Fantasia Holdings Group Co., Limited (a Chinese corporation listed on the Stock Exchange of Hong Kong (HKEX)), and formed Summit Fantasia Holdings, LLC (the "Fantasia JV").
 The Fantasia JV is not consolidated in our condensed consolidated financial statements and is accounted for under the equity-method in our condensed consolidated financial statements.
-As of March 31, 2018 and December 31, 2017, we have a 20% interest in the Fantasia JV which owned two properties.

 In April 2018, we made an additional capital contribution of \$1.25 million to the Fantasia JV.
-As a result of this capital contribution, the Operating Partnership will have a 35% equity investment (see Notes 5 and 13) as of April 27, 2018.
+As a result of this capital contribution, the Operating Partnership has a 35% equity investment (see Note 5) as of April 27, 2018.